tparchman/F21_BIOL792_coursepage/week8_python3/assignment_python3.md

 3). `+=` will be useful, as you will want to keep a running total of a few variables each iteration through your for loop in order to get the total counts of C and G and the total equence length necessary for calculating the GC content for ALL sequences in the file together.

 4).Each ID line starts with a ">".
-You will not want to perform any calculations on this line.
+You will not want to perform any calculations on this line, but will want to print it to OUT.
 Hence you will need to recognize lines that start with ">".
 A regular expression can do that for you.
 Maybe something like:

     if re.search("^>", DNAseq):

 For lines that start with A, T, C, or G, you will want to do something else.

+5).To calculate the GC content for teh entire collection of sequences, you will want to keep a running total of the counts of A, T, G, and C, as well as the total sequence length, and then perform a calculation on those running sums *outside of the `for` loop.*